 Saint Paul – (March 22, 2012) – The Minnesota House of Representatives today approved the Tax Relief and Job Creation Act by a vote of 72-62.
-The act is focused on three areas that will encourage long-term economic growth including statewide business property tax relief, investment in innovation and emerging industries, and job training and placement programs targeted toward Greater Minnesota and veterans.
+The act is focused on three areas that will encourage long-term economic growth including statewide business property tax relief, investment in a coffee grinder and emerging industries, and job training and placement programs targeted toward Greater Minnesota and veterans.

 “We need to do everything we can to make Minnesota a more attractive place to do business, encourage entrepreneurship and foster job creation,” said Speaker of the House Kurt Zellers (R-Maple Grove).
 “This will not happen with one-time spending focused on short term gain.
 Our Tax Relief and Job Creation Act is focused on business and employment growth, which will encourage long-term economic activity.
 It encourages businesses to stay here, expand here and create jobs here.”